cometbft/cometbft/docs/qa/v034/README.md

-The changes with respect to the last version of `v0.34.x` (namely `v0.34.26`, released from the Informal Systems' Tendermint Core fork) are minimal, and focus on rebranding Tendermint Core to CometBFT at places where there is no substantial risk of breaking compatibility with earlier Tendermint Core versions of `v0.34.x`.
+The changes with respect to the last version of `v0.34.x` (namely `v0.34.26`, released from the Informal Systems' Tendermint Core fork) are minimal, and focus on rebranding our fork of Tendermint Core to CometBFT at places where there is no substantial risk of breaking compatibility with earlier Tendermint Core versions of `v0.34.x`.